-If you are a partner of a sex addict, you do not need to suffer alone.
-Let's talk.
+If you are the partner of a sex addict, you do not need to suffer alone.
+Let’s talk.
 Let me help you find healing!

 Safeguarding the Home

 It is important to safeguard your home.
-If a family member has a sex addiction, there is greater risk for the children in the home to become addicted to sex later on or become a partner of a sex addict later on.
-For this reason, it is important that you safeguard your home and teach healthy intimacy to your children.
-Read my handout on safeguarding the internet.
-If you have questions, feel free to contact me to schedule a session to discuss this important issue.
-Let's talk!
+If a family member has a sex addiction, there is greater risk for the children in the home to become addicted later on or become a partner of a sex addict.
+Teach healthy intimacy to your children.
+Read my helpful tips on safeguarding your home and contact me to schedule a session.

 - Carnes, P. J., Green, B. A., Merlo, L. J., Polles, A., Carnes, S., & Gold, M. S. (2012).
 PATHOS: A brief screening application for assessing sexual addiction.
 Journal of Addiction Medicine, 6(1), 29–34. http://doi.org/10.1097/ADM.0b013e3182251a28